dilshankarunarathne/docker-notes/README.md

 by adding a Dockerfile to it.
 A Dockerfile is a plain text file that includes instructions that Docker uses to package up this application into an image.
+This image contains everything that the application needs to run.